Linda Shirley May Thompson

 Our thoughts are with you at this very sad time.
 Shirley was a wonderful woman who will be missed.
 We had so much fun teaching at Seneca Central PS.
 Such fond memories.

-Bill and Linda Hart
+Posted by Bill and Linda Hart on

 Dear Tom, Greg, Melissa and all the family,